jamieson-olsen/daphne3/README.md

 ## Spy Buffers

 The input spy buffers are deep enough to store 4k samples.
-The memory interface has changed from the custom GbE/Captan style to AXI-LITE.
+The memory interface has changed significantly from the custom GbE/Captan style used on DAPHNE2 to AXI-LITE.

+### Base Address and Size

 The spy buffer AXI-LITE interface will need to be configured for a base address (use anything that lines up with a 512k byte boundary), and how big the memory window should be (401408 bytes actual, use 512k bytes).
 See the file spybuffers.vhd for the complete memory map of the various spy buffers.

+### Data Packing

 All spy buffers are 32 bits wide, which means that two 16 bit samples are packed into each 32 bit word.
+The older sample goes in the lower 16 bits and the newer sample goes into the upper 16 bits.
+AFE ADC data is 14 bits, so there are two zeros padded into bits 15 and 14.

+### Buffer Access

 Spy buffer memory blocks are read write.
 Normally one would not write anything into these buffers, as it would be instantly over-written when a trigger occurs.
 But writing something to these memory locations and reading it back can be a useful debug feature.

 ## Timing Endpoint